(Tested by Real Patriots Under Real Conditions)

 ✅ National security - Reduce dependence on Chinese technology

 Forget the lab specs.
-Here's how these panels actually perform in the field, based on 18+ months of data from our patriot testing network across multiple climate zones.
+Here's how these panels actually perform in the field, based on 18+ months of data from my patriot testing network across multiple climate zones.

 Panel Model | Rated Power | Real-World Average | Hot Weather Performance | Cold Weather Performance | 18-Month Degradation |